-10.2 Related Laws and Regulations
+13.11 Related Laws and Regulations

-This Program Guideline makes reference as to how the provisions of certain laws apply to the Title Clearance Program.
+These guidelines make reference as to how the provisions of certain laws apply to the Program.
 However, other related laws may exist which are not included in these Guidelines.
-This does not negate or preclude the Program from applying the provisions of those laws, nor an applicant from receiving services, when CDBG-DR Program Guidelines Title Clearance Program July 30, 2019 (V1.0) Page 34 of 34 applicable.
-Moreover, PRDOH enact, or may have enacted, regulations that address how the laws mentioned in these Guidelines are managed.

-If there are any discrepancies between these Guidelines and the laws and/or regulations mentioned in them, then the latter will prevail over the Guidelines.
-If at any time the laws and/or the applicable regulations mentioned in these Guidelines are amended, the new provisions will apply to the Program without the need to amend these Guidelines.
+This does not negate or preclude the Program from applying the provisions of those laws, nor an applicant from receiving services, when applicable.
+Moreover, PRDOH can enact, or may have enacted, regulations that address how the laws mentioned in these guidelines are managed.
+If there are any discrepancies between these guidelines and the laws and/or regulations mentioned in them, then the latter will prevail over the guidelines.
+If at any time the laws and/or the applicable regulations mentioned in these guidelines are amended, the new provisions will apply to the Program without the need to amend these guidelines.

-10.3 Cross-Cutting Guidelines
+13.12 Cross-Cutting Guidelines

-Some federal and local requirements apply to all programs funded by CDBG-DR. These Cross-Cutting Guidelines cover topics such as: financial management; environmental review; labor standards; acquisition; relocation; and fair housing; among others.
+Some federal and local requirements apply to all programs funded by CDBG-DR. These Cross-Cutting Guidelines cover topics such as: financial management; environmental review; labor standards; acquisition; relocation; fair housing; among others.
 The requirements described in the above referenced Cross-Cutting Guidelines, apply to all programs described in PRDOH's CDBG-DR Initial Action Plan and its amendments.

-Please refer to the Cross-Cutting Guidelines found at www.cdbg-dr.pr.gov for more information.
+For more information, please refer to the Cross-Cutting Guidelines, which are posted as a standalone document at www.cdbg-dr.pr.gov.